Updated: Jan 22

 Can't Hurt Me, by David Goggins, resonated with me and inspired me to work harder and push past pain and discomfort.

 Knowledge alone does not suffice.
 One needn't read Spark to appreciate the value of exercise.
 The challenge is developing and maintaining the habit.
-The following books may help: The Power of Habit, The Craving Mind, Healthy Habits Suck, Atomic Habits, Eat that Frog and 7 Habits of Highly Effective People (an exceedingly practical manual).
+The following books may help: The Power of Habit, The Craving Mind, Healthy Habits Suck, Atomic Habits, Eat that Frog, Stretch, Upstream, and 7 Habits of Highly Effective People (an exceedingly practical manual).

 A healthy body lends to a healthy mind.
 I found these books edifying: The Body Keep Score; When the Body Says No; Many Minds, One Self; Internal Family Systems Model; Destructive Emotions, How Emotions are Made, Grit and Mindset.